-Study Abroad
+Study Abroad and Away

 Drama students have a number of study abroad options to choose from, both across the globe and the United States.
 These academic programs, combined with instruction from industry professionals, offer students priceless experiences in the field.
 There are semester-long programs abroad as well as condensed summer programs in New York City and Los Angeles tailored to the Department of Drama’s curriculum.

-The Tepper Semester in New York City
+New York City

-Supported by drama alumnus and Academy, Emmy, and Golden Globe Award-winning writer and producer Aaron Sorkin ’83, H’12, the Sorkin in LA Learning Practicum (also known as Sorkin Week) provides a select group seniors with a weeklong, “hit-the-studios-running” immersion into the heart of America’s film and television industries.
+Supported by drama alumnus and Academy-, Emmy-, and Golden Globe Award-winning writer and producer Aaron Sorkin ’83, H’12, the Sorkin in LA Learning Practicum (also known as Sorkin Week) provides a select group seniors with a weeklong, “hit-the-studios-running” immersion into the heart of America’s film and television industries.
 Students meet and learn from alumni and industry insiders through a series of seminars workshops, master classes, and more.

 London, England, and Florence, Italy

-Each fall, 18 performance majors in the Department of Drama have the opportunity to spend a semester living and studying in London, England, through Syracuse University Abroad.
+Each fall, 18 performance majors in the Department of Drama have the opportunity to spend a semester living and studying in London, England, through Syracuse Abroad.
 While there, you’ll take classes in acting, voice, and movement at Shakespeare’s Globe, and attend performances at major venues.
 Your weekly schedule will allow ample time for weekend visits all over Europe.
-Additionally, students in stage management or theater design and technology can take advantage of the newly established exchange program with Rose Bruford College.
+Additionally, students in stage management or theater design and technology can take advantage of the exchange program with Rose Bruford College.
 While there, you’ll pursue study in special interest areas that include costume construction, sound design, and lighting control.

-As a theater design and technology student, you may choose to spend a semester in Florence, Italy, through Syracuse University Abroad.
+As a theater design and technology student, you may choose to spend a semester in Florence, Italy, through Syracuse Abroad.
 You’ll have the opportunity to participate in internships through theater or opera venues in addition to being exposed to the city’s rich cultural resources.
 Students have interned at the Teatro Maggio as well as the Florence International Theatre Company.

 Wednesday Lab